Graduate Student Admissions & Financial Aid

 Fax: (617) 353-3243

 A variety of fellowships, assistantships and grants are available to qualified degree candidates.
-Dean’s Fellowships are multi-year grants for entering graduate students.
-(Students may not apply directly for these fellowships.)
+Dean’s Fellowships offer five years of support (tuition and fee coverage in addition to an annual stipend) for entering post-BA and post-MA PhD students.
+(Students may not apply directly to the Graduate School for these fellowships.)
 In addition to the Dean’s Fellowships, the Department of History of Art & Architecture annually awards a number of teaching fellowships and graduate assistantships (tuition assistance in return for work per week).
-Graduate assistants are usually assigned to the Boston University Art Gallery, the Visual Resources Center, or as research assistants to departmental faculty.
-In addition, small awards are available for graduate students to travel to conferences, workshops, archives, and collections through the Art History Alumni Association Fund and the Patricia Hills Endowed Graduate Fellowship Fund.
+Graduate assistants are usually assigned to the Boston University Art Gallery or as research assistants to the department’s faculty.

 Grants in the Field of American Art